 How to pull off a memorable tabletop exercise

-One cybersecurity expert advised companies to avoid making their tabletop exercises too theoretical.
+One cybersecurity expert advises companies to avoid making their tabletop exercises too theoretical.

 In life, there will be moments that stick with you.
-For Bitsight CISO Chris Campbell, one was when he was a participant of a tabletop exercise (TTX) at a past employer that showed a fake news briefing of a ransomware attack against his organization.
+For Bitsight CISO Chris Campbell, one was being a participant in a tabletop exercise (TTX) at a past employer that showed a fake news briefing of a ransomware attack against his organization.

 Glen Sorensen, a virtual CISO at Cyber Risk Opportunities, told IT Brew that in his experience the simulated exercises can cost a company anywhere between $5,000 and $15,000.
 He said that companies can benefit from treating them as more than just a compliance requirement.